 Peregrine Diamonds Ltd. is a public Canadian diamond exploration company founded by Eric Friedland in 2003, and listed on the TSX under the symbol PGD.
 Peregrine became public in 2006 through the acquisition of Dunsmuir Ventures, a TSX listed company.
 Peregrine’s primary focus is on developing kimberlites on its 100%-owned Chidliak project on Baffin Island, Nunavut, Canada in support of a Phase-1 diamond mine; unlocking value in its DO-27 project and on greenfield diamond discovery in its Botswana prospecting licenses.

 The Chidliak project is located approximately 120 kilometres from Iqaluit, the capital of Nunavut.
 Peregrine first discovered kimberlite on the project in 2008, with the surface discoveries of the CH-1, CH-2 and CH-3 kimberlite pipes.
-Since 2008, a total of 74 kimberlites have been identified at Chidliak, 45 of which are diamondiferous, as indicated by microdiamond testing results.
+Since 2008, a total of 74 kimberlites have been identified at Chidliak on both the Chidliak and Qilaq claims, 45 of which are diamondiferous, as indicated by microdiamond testing results.
 Eight kimberlites are potentially economic and additional microdiamond sampling of other pipes may increase this number.

 Two of these kimberlites, CH-6 and CH-7, form the building blocks of the Chidliak Phase One Diamond Development program (CP1D).
 A recent milestone achieved by Peregrine was the release of a positive independent Preliminary Economic Assessment (PEA) for a Phase One diamond mine, based on the CH-6 and CH-7 kimberlites.
 Highlights of the PEA include: